Hey everyone, I hope you’re doing great. This blog is the first installment of a five part study on the history of slavery in the U.S.

 Oakes wrote about how honor, respect and reputation come from one’s peers and colleagues.
 And how slavery was a suspended death sentence, it carried a sense of dishonor through out the South: it rendered slaves powerlessness and humiliated.
 This is because in honor-societies, high standards of honor go hand in hand with great dishonor.

-And slaves were greatly dishonored given they were legally exclusion from southern society.
+And slaves were greatly dishonored given they were legally excluded from southern society.
 As perpetual outsiders, they were denied the basic assumptions liberal capitalism promised to workers, promises like owning property, the right to the fruits of one’s labor and to not work if they didn’t want to.
 Dishonor pervaded into all parts of a slave’s life: enslavers frequently auctioned, sold, whipped, tortured, raped and castrated slaves.

 Slavery was so pervasive, it destroyed entire families and communities.
 Everything the slaves produced, every task they performed and even their physical bodies were controlled by their owner.
 For example, slaves couldn’t make contracts, own property or form legal partnerships.
 And because enslavers controlled every aspect of the slave’s life, right down to marriages, work locations, sleep and work schedules, diets and clothing, enslavers defined what it meant to be unfree.
 But for the slave system to function at all, enslavers had to learn to not interfere too deeply in to the personal lives of slaves.
 If they didn’t, slaves would resist the enslaver’s demands more and more according to historian Eugene Genovese.
 It’s ironic then, that slaves were so excluded from laws in the South given they were so essential to the southern economy.